almirsahbaz1992/VeterinarskaStanica/README.md

 9. Click on the authorize button and enter following credentials: **Username: admin, Password: admin**.

-10. Before starting the main application, please go to the following link to activate recommenation system: **"http://localhost:5192/Proizvodi/1/Recommend"**.
+10. Before starting the main application, please go to the following link to activate recommenation system: **"http://localhost:5192/Proizvodi/1/Recommend"**, then reload page once more to get training data.

 11. Now you can login to desktop application using credentials: **Username: admin, Password: admin**.